 Subject to statutory limits, eligible employees can contribute an amount between 1% and 50% of compensation as defined in the Plan document and amendments.
-In 2011, the maximum allowable pre-tax deferral was \$16,500, with additional "catch-up" deferrals of up to \$5,500, for participants age 50 or older any time during the Plan year.
+In 2013, the maximum allowable pre-tax deferral was \$17,500, with additional "catch-up" deferrals of up to \$5,500, for participants age 50 or older any time during the Plan year.
 In addition, eligible employees are provided with matching employer contributions to their accounts of 100 percent of the first three percent and 50 percent of the next three percent contributed by a participant.

 The matching contribution for each participant is made to the same investment funds to which the participant's compensation deferral contribution is made in a given payroll period.
 If the matching contribution is to any fund other than the ASWC Common Stock Fund, the match is made in cash.
 If the matching contribution is made to the ASWC Common Stock Fund, the Plan has the option to fund the match in cash and ASWC Common Stock, or entirely in cash.
-For the year ended December 31, 2011, matching contributions of \$908,786 were made in ASWC Common Stock and \$668 in cash.
+For the year ended December 31, 2013, all Company matching contributions towards the ASWC Common Stock were made in cash.
 All investments are participant directed.

 During 2008, the Plan was amended to add a Roth feature.
-Employees may elect to contribute to the Plan in the traditional pre-tax manner, or contribute post-tax dollars to the Roth portion of the Plan.
+Employees may elect to contribute to the Plan in the traditional pre-tax manner, or contribute posttax dollars to the Roth portion of the Plan.
 Contributions may be split between Roth and traditional pre-tax, but the matching provisions of the Plan relating to amount of contributions and Company matching contributions will apply to the total.
 Rollover contributions from qualified plans are permitted.